How to Write a Business Email

 Vacation requests must be submitted AT LEAST TWO WEEKS IN ADVANCE.

-One exception: Do use all caps in email headings when writing to any organization that strips html formatting from email.
+One exception: Use all caps in email headings when writing to any organization that strips HTML formatting from emails.
 The military, military academies, and some financial institutions with strict security protocols often strip HTML formatting.

 Headings are very helpful to readers.
-They allow a reader to skim and find information easily.
-They're a business writer's best weapon against information overload.
+They allow readers to skim and find information easily, making them a business writer's best weapon against information overload.

 Avoid excessive use of punctuation or emojis.
 Exclamation points should be used sparingly!
 Emojis continue to have a larger role in digital communication and several style guides have approved their judicious use in business writing.
 I follow the rule of only using them after the other party has sent one.
 They should never be used in formal business emails.